isc-projects/bind9/doc/notes/notes-current.rst

   corrupt state.
 (Other zone journal files were not affected.)
 This has been fixed.
 If a corrupt journal file is detected, ``named`` can now recover from it.
 [GL #2600]

+- CDS/CDNSKEY DELETE records are now removed when a zone transitions from a secure to an insecure state. ``named-checkzone`` also no longer reports an error when such records are found in an unsigned zone.
+  [GL #2517]

+- Zones using KASP could not be thawed after they were frozen using ``rndc freeze``.
+This has been fixed.
+[GL #2523]

+- After ``rndc checkds -checkds`` or ``rndc dnssec -rollover`` is used, ``named`` now immediately attempts to reconfigure zone keys.
+This change prevents unnecessary key rollover delays.
+[GL #2488]

+- ``named`` crashed after skipping a primary server while transferring a zone over TLS.
+This has been fixed.
+[GL #2562]

 - When dumping the cache to file, TTLs were being increased with ``max-stale-ttl``.
 Also the comment above stale RRsets could have nonsensical